TagonRX/13strateg_warehouse-_last_replit1/replit.md

 The backend is built with Node.js and Express.js, using TypeScript and ES Modules.
 It exposes a RESTful JSON API with session-based and Bearer token authentication, featuring role-based middleware.
 Drizzle ORM manages PostgreSQL database interactions.
 The project follows a monorepo structure, sharing TypeScript types and utilizing Zod for schema validation.
 Real-time communication is handled via a WebSocket server for features like remote scanning and picking list synchronization.
 A unique auto-location extraction feature derives warehouse locations from SKUs.

 ### Feature Specifications
 *   **Inventory Management**: Supports bulk imports, real-time updates, location consistency checks, and comprehensive price tracking.
 An archiving system records all inventory changes.
+Includes automatic condition transfer from testing to stock-in and inventory display, with support for items without barcodes.
 *   **Cost Analytics**: Tracks costs through event logs for stock-in/out operations and worker performance.
-*   **Picking Lists**: Manages daily picking lists with enhanced CSV/Excel/URL import capabilities, global credentials for multiple sources, and persistent selections.
+*   **Picking Lists**: Manages daily picking lists with enhanced CSV/Excel/URL import capabilities, global credentials for multiple sources, persistent selections, and inventory depletion warnings.
 Manual collection is also supported.
-*   **Warehouse Loading View**: Provides dynamic filtering and configuration of warehouse settings for capacity analysis.
+*   **Warehouse Loading View**: Provides dynamic filtering, configuration of warehouse settings for capacity analysis, and validation against managed locations.
 *   **User Management**: Includes basic user administration with robust deletion safeguards.
 *   **Event Logging**: A comprehensive audit trail captures all warehouse operations, including product testing, stock movements, and user actions, with full product information and cost traceability.
+Supports CSV export.
-*   **Worker Analytics**: Displays key metrics and cost totals for all users.
+*   **Worker Analytics**: Displays key metrics and cost totals for all users, accurately preserving working minutes across condition transitions.
 *   **Barcode Scanner Workflow**: Supports dual-mode scanning (USB and Phone) with a "zero-leak" routing algorithm for USB scanners and WebSocket integration for mobile camera scanning via a dedicated "/scanner-mode" page.
+Features explicit confirmation modals, quantity-based bulk barcode creation, and capacity validation.
 *   **Product Testing Workflow**: A two-phase system for incoming products, tracking items from pending tests to final condition (Used/Exdisplay/New/Parts/Faulty) with working hours analytics for faulty items.

 ### System Design Choices